shwrey/discord-banners/README.md

 discord-banners is a powerful package It is an easy-to-use module where you can see the banner of Discord members!

+Also this bot has been updated from v12 to v14 and all bugs have been fixed.

 ```js
 const { Client } = require('discord.js');
 const client = new Client();